Patellectomy is a surgical procedure where part or all of the patella bone is cut out.

 post patellectomy

-This illustration shows the tendon after the patella has been removed.
+This illustration shows the patellar tendon sewn up after the patella has been removed.

 Surgical technique of patellectomy